jamesrowe1/dailyschedule/README.md

 ## Getting Started

 Type any tasks you have into the Task Input Box.
 To save a task, click the save button, and the task will be saved and persist through reloading the page.
+Daily tasks will not persist to the next day.

 ## Prerequisites